spxbhuhb/adaptive/doc/doc-main/doc/guides/Documentation system.md

 Statuses:

-- planning
+- planning — outline exists; content is being drafted
-- todo
+- todo — not yet documented
-- review
+- review — ready for peer review/edits
-- outdated
+- outdated — content is no longer in-line with the code

 ### Example code